Compare courses from top Australian unis, TAFEs and other training organisations.

 Government Funded It Courses

-Australia offers 20 government funded IT courses courses in 2026, ranging from Certificate IV to Master's Degree.
+Australia offers 8 government funded IT courses courses in 2026, ranging from Certificate III to Diploma.
 You can study government funded IT courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 year to 2 years to complete.
-Many students qualify for fee-free TAFE, state-subsidised places, or VET Student Loans support.
+Courses typically take 9 months to 2 years to complete.
+Graduates move into roles such as Project Manager or Procurement Officer, and many courses be subsidised through training, fee-free TAFE or VET Student Loans, subject to eligibility.

 Frequently Asked Questions